JEF1056/Jv6/README.md

 ### Training is a bit more difficult.
 #### Requirements

-- Python 3+
+- Python 3.x.x+
-- Pip 3
+- Python 3.x.x+ Pip
 - (Preferred) a server with GPU functionality.
 (Multi-GPU setups are supported!)
   - A single Tesla T4 will take ~12 hours to finetune the model, wouthout FP16.
 The formatted dataset size was ~400mb.
 See the dataset format [here](train/formatting/example_data.json)
   - FP16 will reduce the vram usage and increase the speed of the model training.
 Depending on your hardware configuration, your results may vary.
-- (Preffered) 25 + GB of ram
+- (Preffered) 25+ GB of RAM
   - <span style="color:red">WARNING!!</span> Large datasets (> 200 mb formatted datasets) may require mare than 25GB of ram during tokenization.
-  - The pretrained model took ~45GB of ram to train
+  - The pretrained model took ~45GB of RAM to train
 - (Recommended) 30gb of storage

 #### Instructions